joshayoung/NoteMark/README.md

   * remove from sync_queue after sync
 * Add work manager to run on sync schedule in settings or manually

+### Questions
+* If I close the app from the note page, how do i make sure I update the sync queue?

+### Open Local Database
+* View -> Tool Windows -> App Inspector
+* It seems you need to be in `Run` mode in Android Studio for the database inspector to work correctly (update the data, etc).

 ### NoteMark Resources
 * https://jwt.io/
 * https://icon.kitchen